 It is designed to provide a clear guide to property owners, agents, contractors and developers on the policies and guidance used in the assessment of development that falls within the boundary of the Pennan Conservation Area (pdf 284KB).
 The plan will be helpful when considering any future alterations to your home.
 The document also identifies possible enhancement opportunities which Pennan would benefit from in the future.
 As well as clarifying the additional controls extended to groups such as local authorities, gas suppliers and electricity suppliers.

 The consultation period for this Pennan Conservation Area is now closed and comments will be fed in to the final document before it is presented at the Banff and Buchan Area Committee in 2020.

 Huntly Conservation Area Management Plan

-The Portsoy Conservation Area Management Plan (pdf 322KB) has been through public consultation and was approved by the Banff and Buchan Area Committee in 2019, we are awaiting final approval from the Scottish Government before the document is brought in to use.
+The Huntly Conservation Area Management Plan (pdf 7.1MB) has been through public consultation and was approved by the Marr Area Committee in February 2020, we are awaiting final approval from the Scottish Government before the document is brought in to use as planning advice.